Jerold Hoffberger: Baltimore Orioles

 In 1953, when the St. Louis Browns of baseball's American League wanted to move to Baltimore, the nearby Washington Senators, led by Clark Griffith, objected to the potential encroachment on their market.
 Hoffberger helped ease the way for the move by making his National Bohemian beer a Senators sponsor.
 When Browns owner Bill Veeck was all but forced to sell the team, Hoffberger and attorney Clarence Miles put together a syndicate that bought the team for $2.5 million and moved it to Baltimore as the Orioles.

 Hoffberger was the largest single shareholder in the Orioles, but was initially a silent partner with Miles (1954–1955), James Keelty (1955–1960) and Joe Iglehart (1960–1965).
 During this time, however, he bought more and more stock until he acquired controlling interest in 1965.
 He immediately brought in Frank Cashen, National's advertising director, as executive vice president.
 Under the direction of Cashen and general manager Harry Dalton, the Orioles won four AL pennants and two World Series from 1966 to 1971.

 Even though the Orioles were a success on the diamond, the team struggled financially because of lagging attendance.
-Looking to sell his ballclub and brewery, Hoffberger engaged in talks for three months with the Labatt Brewing Company which was attempting to attract a major-league franchise to move to Toronto.
-Negotiations ended when the National and Carling Brewing Companies agreed to a merger on October 14, 1975.
-A result of the consolidation was Hoffberger becoming chairman and chief executive officer of the newly formed Carling National Breweries, Inc. He retained ownership of the Orioles which wasn't included in the transaction, but couldn't sell it without company approval.
+Looking to sell his ballclub and brewery, Hoffberger engaged in talks for three months with the Labatt Brewing Company, which was attempting to entice a major-league franchise to move to Toronto.
+Negotiations ended when National agreed to a merger with Carling Brewery on October 14, 1975, and a result of the consolidation was Hoffberger becoming chairman and chief executive officer of the newly formed Carling National Breweries, Inc. He retained ownership of the Orioles, which were not included in the transaction, but could not sell the team without company approval.